stockphrase/no-silo/content/resources/open-handbook/chapter-4.md

 ## Very large filing systems

-Most students would be fine if they use the simple filing system described above, where folders are determined by course or term.
+Most students will find the simple filing system described above adequate for their needs.
 But if you have an expectation of a very large file system, or if you plan to share a file system with other researchers, you should consider a slightly different approach.
 Large collections of files are quite